 Thinking about buying a house or a car in the near future?
-If so, chances are you pulled your credit reports to see just how bad (or good) your credit really is.
-The average American credit score is currently hovering in the mid to low 600's, which means you could quite possibly have bad credit.
+If so, you will need to review your credit reports to see just how bad (or good) your credit really is.
+The average American credit score is currently hovering in the mid to low 600's, which means you could have bad credit.
 Now, you could just let it go and not do anything more about buying a car or house, but soon you will be in for a rude awakening.
 Crucial living expenses are going to cost you a whole lot more with bad credit.

 Repairing your credit is a relatively simple process.
 By making your payments on time and paying off your credit card and other debts, your credit score will improve.
 But if you don't work at increasing your credit score and fixing your credit, some basic living expenses are going to cost you much more compared to a person with good to excellent credit.
 Keep reading to find out how.

 Lenders rely on your three-digit score to determine how likely you are to pay your bills on time.
 A low credit score tells them you are a risky borrower, one who is likely to pay their bills late or maybe not at all.
 A FICO score of 740 or higher means you have excellent credit and a score of 640 or lower is poor credit.
 What will this mean when you get a house?
 As quoted from Tim Lucas, editor of MyMortgageInsider.com,

 And borrowers with an even lower score will be charged even higher interest rates that will cost them even more money each month.
 On the surface, a slightly higher interest rate might not seem that big of a deal until you figure how much more you will pay at the end of the year.